yoasyo25/career-development-curriculum/module_four/negotiations.md

     * Using "we" shows that this is a joint effort
     * Not an aggressive move -- "close the gap" instead of "I need this"
     * Don't mention another company or their offer -- that becomes aggressive.
 Tech industry is small, and companies talk.
 Don't give them a bad impression; plus, you don't know what's happening behind the scenes

+#### Pair Practice
+Partner up with someone and role play having a conversation around negotiations with each other.
+One partner will play the hiring manager while the other partner practices negotiating.
+Then switch.
+Please approach this practce with good intentions -- *we're not trying to make this harder than it already is.*

 * **What if a Company Can't Meet Your Counter?**
   * If the company is unable to meet your counter offer, *this is okay.* It is good practice to always negotiate